EarthAsylum/eacObjectCache/readme.md

     define( 'EAC_OBJECT_CACHE_PREFETCH_MISSES', true | false );
 ```

 Pre-fetching cache misses (keys that are not in the L2 persistent cache) prevents repeated, unnecessary reads of the L2 cache.
+Pre-fetching is disabled if APCu caching is being used.

 * * *